nanolith/luhnybin/src/cxxfilter/README.md

 subsequences that pass a luhn check and are at least 14 digits long, and scrub these from the buffer.
 If *any* luhn sequence is found, then it will return a status of E LUHN, which we will pass back to the caller.
-It is the caller's responsibility to call the calvary or do whatever else must be done.
+It is the caller's responsibility to call the cavalry or do whatever else must be done.

     <<transition::LuhnCheck::onTransition(unsigned char byte, ApplicationState& state, std::ostream& out);>>=
     EStatus transition::LuhnCheck::onTransition(unsigned char byte, ApplicationState& state, std::ostream& out) const